-Changing the Timeframe
+Changing the Time Range

-You can update the data displayed for each security component using the Time-Range field.
-This option allows you to generate updates for the last hour, day, week, or 30-day period.
-For example:
+You can update the data displayed for each security component using the Time Range field.
+This option allows you to generate updates for predefined time ranges, such as the last hour or week, and it allows you to define custom time ranges from a specific start time to a specific end time.